Broderick Sargent

-Broderick Lawrence Sargent (born September 16, 1962) is a former American football fullback in the National Football League (NFL) for the St. Louis Cardinals and Dallas Cowboys.
-He also was a member of the Montreal Machine in the World League of American Football (WLAF), and the Detroit Drive in the Arena Football League (AFL).
-He played college football at Baylor University.
+Broderick Lawrence Sargent (born September 16, 1962) is an American former professional football player who was a fullback in the National Football League (NFL) for the St. Louis Cardinals and Dallas Cowboys.
+He played college football for the Baylor Bears.
+He also played professionally for the Montreal Machine in the World League of American Football (WLAF), and the Detroit Drive in the Arena Football League (AFL).

-Early years
+Early life

 Sargent attended Waxahachie High School, where he played football, basketball and track (high jump).
 He accepted a football scholarship from Baylor University.
 As a senior, he registered 286 rushing yards on 70 carries and 138 receiving yards on 8 receptions.
 He finished his 5-year college career with 664 rushing yards on 164 carries and one touchdown.

 Professional career

 St. Louis Cardinals

-Sargent was signed as an undrafted free agent by the St. Louis Cardinals after the 1986 NFL Draft on May 19.
+Sargent was signed as an undrafted free agent by the St. Louis Cardinals after the 1986 NFL draft on May 19.
 He played mainly on special teams.

 In 1987, after the players went on a strike on the third week of the season, those contests were canceled (reducing the 16 game season to 15) and the NFL decided that the games would be played with replacement players.
 Sargent crossed the picket line to be a part of the Cardinals replacement team, that was given the mock name "Crudbirds" by the media.
 In the fourth game against the Washington Redskins, he posted 78 yards rushing, including 70 in the first half.
 He was waived on August 22, 1988.